The Dave Clark Five: History

 The Dave Clark Five had 12 Top 40 hits in the UK between 1964 and 1967, and 17 records in the Top 40 of the US Billboard chart.
 Their cover of Bobby Day's "Over and Over" went to No. 1 in the US on the Billboard Hot 100 on Christmas Day 1965, despite less impressive sales in the UK (it peaked at No. 45 on the UK Singles Chart).
 They made 18 appearances on The Ed Sullivan Show – more than any other British Invasion group.
+They were featured in a film released in 1964 entitled, Get Yourself a College Girl.

-The band released a film, Catch Us If You Can (directed by John Boorman) in 1965.
+The band released a film, Catch Us If You Can (directed by John Boorman), in 1965.
 It starred Barbara Ferris, and was released in the United States as Having a Wild Weekend.
 The short film Hits in Action highlighted a series of Dave Clark Five hits.

 Other than the songs "Live in the Sky", "Maze of Love", "Inside and Out", "The Red Balloon" and "Lost in His Dreams", the band did not follow the psychedelic music trend.
 Their popularity in the US mostly dried up by 1967, though they continued to score hits in Britain for another three years.
 The Dave Clark Five disbanded in 1970, having had three singles on the UK chart that year, two of which reached the Top Ten.
 In 1970, Davidson, Huxley and Payton left, and Alan Parker and Eric Ford joined on lead guitar and bass.
 That line-up, renamed "Dave Clark & Friends", lasted until 1972.

 Post break-up

-Following the group's break-up, Clark set up a media company.
+Following the group's break-up, Clark set up a cable company.
 In the process, he acquired the rights to the 1960s pop series Ready Steady Go!.
 Additionally, he wrote and produced the 1986 London stage musical Time – The Musical where he directed the last performance of Sir Laurence Olivier.
 A two-disc vinyl album was released in conjunction with the stage production featuring music recorded by Julian Lennon (singing DC5's song "Because"), Freddie Mercury, Stevie Wonder, Cliff Richard, Ashford & Simpson and Olivier's selected dialogue.
 This double album was digitally remastered and released on iTunes in May 2012.

 Mike Smith teamed up with Mike d'Abo (previously with Manfred Mann) for one album in 1976.
 He also released a now-scarce CD in 2000 titled It's Only Rock & Roll and returned to performing in 2003 after a hiatus of 25 years.
 He formed Mike Smith's Rock Engine and did two mini-tours of the US He died on 28 February 2008 in a Buckinghamshire hospital from pneumonia, a complication of a paralysing spinal injury sustained from a fall in 2003.

 Denis Payton died on 17 December 2006 at the age of 63 after a long battle with cancer.
 Rick Huxley died from emphysema on 11 February 2013 at the age of 72.
 Lenny Davidson taught guitar for many years at a school in Cambridgeshire, the county he lives in.